arikno/Deutsche-Boerse-dbg-pds/API_README.md

 **Examples**

-* Grab all of the current trading day's data: (NOTE: Exchange has to be open for data to be returned)  NOTE: Only 100 records are returned per call, use the offset parameter to get the next page of data.</br>`curl -H "X-DBP-APIKEY: <INSERT YOUR API KEY HERE>" https://api.developer.deutsche-boerse.com/prod/xetra-public-data-set/1.0.0/xetra`
+* Grab all of the current trading day's data:
+</br>**NOTE: Exchange has to be open for data to be returned**
+</br>**NOTE: Only 100 records are returned per call, use the offset parameter to get the next page of data.
+Keep incrementing the offset until no data is returned.
+We do not send the total number of pages available**
+</br>`curl -H "X-DBP-APIKEY: <INSERT YOUR API KEY HERE>" https://api.developer.deutsche-boerse.com/prod/xetra-public-data-set/1.0.0/xetra`

 * Offet: Select which page of data to grab.
 Data is sent in 100 record pages.</br>`curl -H "X-DBP-APIKEY: <INSERT YOUR API KEY HERE>" https://api.developer.deutsche-boerse.com/prod/xetra-public-data-set/1.0.0/xetra?offset=1`